patrick-git-bite/Flux-Finance/README.md

 - **Intuitive Dashboard**: Visual summary of current balance, monthly income, and expenses.
 Interactive charts show financial evolution and spending distribution by category.
 - **Transaction Management**: A complete system to add, edit, delete, and filter transactions.
-- **AI-Powered Categorization**: When adding a transaction, an AI (using Genkit) analyzes the description and suggests the most likely category, speeding up the process.
-- **Financial Insights**: A dedicated section that analyzes user data to provide warnings, opportunities for improvement, and a "financial health" score.
 - **Market Simulator**: An educational page with economic indicators from Brazil (SELIC, IPCA, CDI) and an interactive simulator to project returns based on the current balance or monthly contributions.
 - **Secure Authentication**: Complete user login and registration system with Firebase Authentication.
 - **Individual Database**: Each user's data is stored securely and separately in Firestore.